bithst/Kathford/4th Semester/[DBMS] Database Management System/Lab/5th/Details.md

 # Title
-Basic data constratints and joins
+Basic data constraints and joins

 # Objective
 To be familiar with primary and foreign key constraints and various join operation